Tinian Joint Chiefs

 Hiroshima

-The mission proceeded as planned, with the bomb dropped at 8:15 AM, detonating 580m above Hiroshima with a yield of 15 kilotons.
+The mission proceeded as planned, with the bomb detonating at 8:15 AM local time 580m above Hiroshima with a yield of 15 kilotons.
 Approximately 70,000 people were killed as a direct result of the blast, with a similar number injured.

 Nagasaki

 Following the Hiroshima bombing, discussions were held regarding the next target.
-The Fat Man bomb was prepared for a mission on August 9, 1945.
-Robert Serber was supposed to be on board but was left behind by the aircraft commander as he had forgotten his parachute.
-Since he was the only crew member who knew how to operate the high-speed camera, the whole point of the aircraft's mission, another crew member had to be instructed by radio from Tinian on its use.
+The Fat Man bomb was loaded aboard the B-29 Bockscar piloted by Major Charles W. Sweeney for the attack on August 9th 1945.
+Robert Serber was supposed to be on board observation plane 'Big Stink' (later renamed Dave's Dream), but was left behind by the aircraft commander Major James I. Hopkins as he had forgotten his parachute.
+Since he was the only crew member who knew how to operate the high-speed camera (the whole point of the aircraft's mission), Hopkins had to be instructed by radio from Tinian on its use.

-The plutonium bomb did not require arming in flight, but did have its safeties removed 30 minutes after the 03:45 takeoff when Bockscar reached a 1,500m altitude.
+The plutonium bomb did not require arming in flight, but had its safeties removed 30 minutes after the takeoff when Bockscar reached a 1,500m altitude.

 Despite initial complications, including aircraft malfunctions and weather issues, Bockscar successfully dropped the Fat Man on Nagasaki after diverting from its original target.
 The weapon detonated 503m above the city with a yield of 21 kilotons.
 An estimated 40,000 people were killed outright by the blast, with about 25,000 injured.